ufs-community/ufs-srweather-app/docs/UsersGuide/source/Graphics.rst

 When working with these batch scripts, several environment variables must be set prior to submission.
 If plotting output from a single cycle, the variables to set are ``HOMErrfs`` and ``EXPTDIR``.
-In this case, if the user's login shell is bash, these variables can be set as follows:
+If the user's login shell is bash, these variables can be set as follows:

 .. code-block:: console